kaoutar-kd/kaoutar-kd/README.md

 - 👋 Hi, I’m @kaoutar-kd
-- 👀 I’m interested in Data science and Data Engineering
+- 👀 I’m interested in Data science and Software developer
-- 🌱 I’m currently learning Data science
 - 📫 How to reach me : elkeddadikaoutar@gmail.com

 <!---